theoeif/zigzag/README.md

 # zigzag
 ---

-## zigzag Project
+## zigzag project

-The Zig Zag project is a **social project mapping platform** that allows users to create, share, and discover events on an interactive map.
+The zigzag project is a **social project mapping platform** that allows users to create, share, and discover events on an interactive map.
 Users can organize friends into circles, create location-based events, and filter content by tags and timeline.

 ## Technology stack
 - **Backend:**